ViktorChernykh/trader-user-dto/README.md

-# product-dto
+# trader-user-dto

-A Data Transfer Objects for product service.
+A Data Transfer Objects for trader app.